-The Proceeds of Crime Act 2002, the Terrorism Act 2000 and Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 place obligations on the Council and its employees to establish internal procedures to prevent the use of their services for money laundering and the prevention of terrorist financing.
-The Council must also appoint a Money Laundering Reporting Officer (MLRO) to receive disclosures from employees of money laundering activity.
+The Council has sought to establish internal procedures to prevent the use of its services for money laundering and the prevention of terrorist financing.
+The Council has also appointed a Money Laundering Reporting Officer (MLRO) to receive disclosures from employees of suspected money laundering activity.